The prescribed mean curvature measure equation in non-parametric form: Introduction

-where the last two identities involve scalar Radon measures in $\Mm(\Omega)$, and where $(T,Du)_{\lambda}$ denotes the $\lambda$-pairing between $T$ and $Du$. \end{definition} One can show that if $u$ is a weak solution of \eqref{eq:PMCM}, such that $u\in W^{1,1}(\Omega)$, then the vector field $T$ satisfying \eqref{L_infty_bound_eq}--\eqref{divergence_eq} coincides with $\frac{\nabla u}{\sqrt{1+|\nabla u|^{2}}}$ a.e. on $\Omega$ (we will actually prove in Section \ref{sec:further1} that the same is true for any weak solution in $BV(\Omega)$).
-Moreover, if $\mu = H\, dx$ with $H$ Lipschitz (this assumption is made e.g. in \cite{Giu78}) then $u\in C^{2}(\Omega)$ and thus the weak formulation reduces to the classical one.
-Moreover, owing to \eqref{L_infty_bound_eq} and \eqref{divergence_eq}, by the divergence theorem we obtain a first version of the necessary condition for the existence of weak solutions of \eqref{eq:PMCM}, that is
+One can demonstrate that, if $u$ is a weak solution of \eqref{eq:PMCM}, such that $u\in W^{1,1}(\Omega)$, then the vector field $T$ satisfying \eqref{L_infty_bound_eq}--\eqref{divergence_eq} coincides with $\frac{\nabla u}{\sqrt{1+|\nabla u|^{2}}}$ almost everywhere on $\Omega$ (we will prove this result in Section \ref{sec:further1} for any weak solution in $BV(\Omega)$).
+Moreover, if $\mu = H\, dx$ with $H$ being Lipschitz (as assumed in \cite{Giu78}), then $u\in C^{2}(\Omega)$ and the weak formulation reduces to the classical one.
+Additionally, using \eqref{L_infty_bound_eq} and \eqref{divergence_eq} along with the divergence theorem, we obtain a necessary condition for the existence of weak solutions of \eqref{eq:PMCM}:

-However, we stress that the strict inequality cannot be enforced as in \eqref{eq:NCclassic} because in this general case one cannot guarantee that $|T|<1$ $\Haus{n-1}$-a.e. on $\Omega$ (even when $u\in W^{1,1}(\Omega)$, one cannot exclude that $|T|=1$ on some Lebesgue null set).
-More general versions of the necessary condition, also depending on the (weak) regularity property of $\Omega$, are proved in Lemma \ref{necessary_cond}.
+However, it should be noted that we cannot enforce strict inequality as in \eqref{eq:NCclassic} because in this general case we cannot guarantee that $|T|<1$ $\Haus{n-1}$-a.e. on $\Omega$ (even when $u\in W^{1,1}(\Omega)$, it is possible to have $|T|=1$ on some Lebesgue null set).
+More general versions of the necessary condition, which also depend on the (weak) regularity of $\Omega$, are proven in Lemma \ref{necessary_cond}.